What to expect from a lender valuation

 Uncertainty in the market causes surveyors to be more cautious when calculating values for a lender valuation.
 This can lead to properties being ‘down valued’, where the surveyor indicates in their report that the property is worth less than the agreed purchase price.

-If a property is down valued, the lender may ask you for a larger deposit to maintain an appropriate level of risk.
+If a property is down valued, you might have to find a larger deposit to maintain an appropriate level of risk.
 You can either accept this lower amount, try to re-negotiate a better price with the vendor or walk away and start the process again.